yusufemreozden/yusufemreozden/README.md

 - ✅ Master **MS Excel**, **SQL** & **Power BI**
 - ✅ Publish a personal quant dashboard
 - ✅ Get an internship in a **data/finance** role
-- ✅ Build a public dataset or API for Turkish markets
+- ✅ Build an original public dataset or API for Turkish capital markets

 ---